rtribush/SportsAnalyticsProject/README.md

          3. figures: figures and tables from the paper

-            3.1 figure1.jpg: digure 1 from the paper
+            3.1 figure1.jpg: figure 1 from the paper

             3.2 figure2.jpg: figure 2 from the paper